blairmcalpine/config/README.md

-A repo for all configs needed - mostly for terminals.
+A repo for all configs needed - mostly dotfiles.